-The federal government continues to limit research on marijuana and the individual benefits of its strains.
+The federal government continues to limit research on marijuana and the individual benefits of its cannabis strains.
 As the industry grows, leaders do their best to make sure cannabis gets the name it deserves.
 It’s up to us, the consumers, to help make sure accurate information is spread from seed to ingestion.
-Because it’s a guarantee that those who are against legalization will use inaccurate information to defend their case.
+Because it’s a guarantee that those who are against cannabis legalization will use inaccurate information to defend their case.

 Why Are Strain Reviews Important?

 Strain reviews offer consumers the ability to get a more personal reaction from all around and not just small group studies, although both would be great.
 Unfortunately, current study procedures could never involve everyone, and many people react in a different way.
 Currently, those who have a different experience with a certain strain have no real power to be acknowledged for their individual experience.
-And given our bodies’ unique endocannabinoid systems, the cannabis experience is nothing if not subjective.
+Also, given our bodies’ unique endocannabinoid systems, the cannabis experience is nothing if not subjective.

 Strain reviews help people personally adjust to a strain and not rely fully on a broad study.
 Within this industry, the information provided is usually more clinical and precise than emotional.
 That detachment can provide accurate information, which is absolutely critical.

-Some people can consume any type of strain available.
-But others have to be careful which strain category they use.
+Some people can consume any type of strain available, but others have to be careful which strain category they use.
 For instance, those who suffer from anxiety may have an issue with some sativa strains.
 It’s similar to someone who has an issue with taking ibuprofen.
-You assume everyone takes it.
-But a few can't and may not realize that they aren't the only ones.
+You assume everyone takes it, but a few can’t and may not realize that they aren’t the only ones.
 By reading through others’ subjective experiences with certain strains and categories, a potential user can work through some of this trial-and-error vicariously and save themselves quite the headache down the line.

 If you’re being told that your strain looks one way and you see not just a slight difference, but a whole other strain’s visual appearance, you tend to question if you’re getting the right strain.
 If you can’t believe in your purchase, what can you believe in?
 Can we not handle the truth?!
 Knowledge is power; the power to know what you’re getting and to recognize an imposter.